guillainbisimwa/portfolio/README.md

 - [Worl-Music-Festival](https://github.com/guillainbisimwa/Worl-Music-Festival) - This Project is based on an online website for a conference.
 I have followed the given design of the website CC Global Summit 2015 by Cindy Shin.
 Built with: `HTML`, `bootstrap4` and `css3-flexbox`.
   [Live version](https://guillainbisimwa.github.io/Worl-Music-Festival/)

-- [Twitter gem suggestions bot](https://github.com/guillainbisimwa/Twitter-gem-suggestions-bot) - This is a Twitter bot that posts inspirational gem suggestions, reply to tweets, follow and tags ruby developer who needs help while developing in ruby using our list of #.
+- [Twitter gem suggestions bot](https://github.com/guillainbisimwa/Twitter-gem-suggestions-bot) - This is my Capstone solo project for the Ruby Microverse Main Technical Curriculum section.
+This is a Twitter bot that posts inspirational gem suggestions, replies to tweets, follows and tags ruby developer who needs help while developing in ruby using our list of #.
+Built with: `Ruby`, `Rspec`, `Rubocop`.

 - [DRC Ebola evolution](https://github.com/guillainbisimwa/DRC-ebola-evolution) - This simple project demonstrates the utility of data science.
-It's show the evolution of the Ebola outbreak that has been occurring in the north-east of the DRC since August 2018.
+It shows the evolution of the Ebola outbreak that has been occurring in the north-east of the DRC since August 2018.
 Buit with: `flask`, `postgresql`, `python3`, `dash`, `rest-api`, `heroku`.
   [Live version](https://drc-ebola-outbreak.herokuapp.com/)

 - [Rails-blog-app](https://github.com/guillainbisimwa/members-only) - A Ruby on Rails CRUD blog app that lets you posts and comments.
 Build with: `Ruby on Rails`, `postgresql`, `RSpec`, and `Capybara`.